 For sites that didn’t meet the reporting threshold for one month out of a quarter, researchers averaged the two months for which data was available.

 Researchers studied several outreach avenues that digital-native news outlets could take to engage with their audiences.
 For mobile apps, researchers searched the Google Play and iOS App Store for official apps from each outlet.
 For newsletters, researchers searched each outlet’s site for a sign-up form.
 For Apple News, researchers searched the Apple News app for official channels for the outlet.
+For Flipboard, researchers searched the Flipboard app and website for official pages for the outlet.
 For podcasts, researchers searched the iTunes podcast store for podcasts from the outlet and performed a search on each outlet’s site.
 An outlet was determined to support comments if at least one of the first five stories on its homepage supported comments at the time of analysis.
 For social media outreach, researchers searched for official pages, accounts or channels for the outlet on each platform, as well as on the outlet’s primary website.

 Employment and wage data